aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potx-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
-For a Python developer, who is trying to add a POTX to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POTX and XLSB files.
+As a Python developer, if you are looking to add a POTX to XLSB conversion feature within your application, then you need to convert the POTX file to HTML and then save it into the desired Microsoft Excel format.

+<h2>How Aspose.Total helps for potx to xlsb conversion</h2>
-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including POTX and XLSB files.
+It helps to automate the conversion process in two steps.
+Firstly, use Aspose.Slides for Python via .NET API to convert POTX file to HTML.
+After that, use Excel Python API Aspose.Cells for Python via .NET to save the created HTML into desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features to manipulate the documents.
+It also supports various other file formats such as DOC, DOCX, XLS, XLSX, PPT, PPTX, PDF, HTML, etc. It also provides features such as document conversion, document comparison, document signing, document encryption, document watermarking, document merging, document splitting, document printing, etc.

 {{% /blocks/products/pf/feature-page-summary %}}